suleyman-kara/retail-sales-forecasting/README.md

-# Walmart Sales Forcasting
+# Retail Sales Forecasting

-Weekly sales forecasting with XGBoost.
+A Streamlit app that forecasts weekly sales with XGBoost on any uploaded dataset, covering feature engineering, feature selection, and hyperparameter tuning.

-- `src/data_optimized.ipynb` - the original notebook, written for the Walmart dataset
+- `src/general_pipeline.py` - the Streamlit app
-- `src/general_pipeline.py` - a Streamlit app that runs the same pipeline on any uploaded dataset
+- `src/data_optimized.ipynb` - the original notebook, written for the Walmart Sales Forecast dataset

 ## Starting Guide
 ### 1. Clone the repo